Barnes-Hecker Mine Disaster

-The Barnes-Hecker mine disaster was a November 3, 1926 cave-in at a Cleveland-Cliffs-owned iron ore mine four miles west of Ishpeming, Michigan.
-The mine collapse and resulting flood killed 51 people, including the County Mine Inspector.
+The Barnes-Hecker mine disaster was a cave-in at a Cleveland-Cliffs-owned iron ore mine four miles west of Ishpeming, Michigan, which occurred on November 3, 1926.
+The mine collapse and resulting flood killed 51 people, including the County Mine Inspector, making his first inspection after being re-elected the day before.
 Many of the dead were Finnish-Americans.
 As of 2025, it is the worst industrial disaster in Michigan history.

 Background

 The Marquette Iron Range, a belt of iron ore, lies underneath and adjacent to the mining town of Ishpeming, in Michigan's Upper Peninsula.
 The portion of the orebody that lies below the Barnes-Hecker land parcel four miles west of Ishpeming was underneath an operating Chicago & North Western railroad line for ease of shipment.
 However, the Barnes-Hecker orebody also lies partially underneath a large freshwater lake, North Lake.
 In addition, a thick layer of water-table-saturated glacial sand and gravel overlay the ore.
 In order to extract the ore and carry it to the mine's headframe and lift, the mine work crew had to work underneath this 200-foot-thick water table layer, described in early records as "quicksand".
 Below this layer, at 600, 800, and 1,000 feet below the surface, were the three mining drifts.
 These drifts were horizontal levels at which the ore was blasted, carved out, loaded onto motorized trams for underground transport, and lifted to the headframe and the railroad line.